kenatiod/MUT/Understanding Machine Understanding.md

 Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains, and the victory of [IBM's Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)) chess program over world champion [Garry Kasparov](https://en.wikipedia.org/wiki/Garry_Kasparov) in 1997.

-{Insert image of Kasparov v.
-Deep Blue}
+{ Insert image of Kasparov v.
+Deep Blue }

 The 21st century has seen an explosion of AI capabilities, driven by the convergence of big data, increased computing power, and new algorithmic techniques.
 [Deep learning](https://en.wikipedia.org/wiki/Deep_learning), which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation.
 Other paradigm shifts include the rise of [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning), where agents learn through trial-and-error interaction with environments, and the development of large language models like [GPT-3](https://en.wikipedia.org/wiki/GPT-3) that can generate human-like text and engage in open-ended dialogue.

-{Insert image of GPT-3 screen reply}
+{ Insert image of GPT-3 screen reply }

 As AI continues to advance at a rapid pace, shaping everything from scientific discovery to creative expression to business strategy, it's clear that humanity is living through a profound transformation - one that will redefine not just technology but the very nature of intelligence and the human-machine relationship.
 The story of AI is still being written, and its future chapters promise to be even more extraordinary than what has come before.